SimonE1003/7-days/README.md

 ###

 <p align="left">This application is a text-based game called "Seven Days", where the player tries to survive for 7 days in a post-apocalyptic world.
-The game features day and night, where players can visit places like a supermarket or a weapon shop during the day, but they must stay in the shelter at night.
-These maps (such as supermarkets) will contain story points where the player can trigger relevant events and receive rewards or punishments.
-At night, random (and weird) things will happen.
-The path of the story is primarily dictated by the player's choice, leading to rewards, punishments, or both.
-After each night, the player will have to consume some food and water; otherwise, or else bad things will happen.<br><br>The player has status indicators including health, hunger, thirst, and sanity, as well as an item list that includes food, water, bullets, and more.
-These will be crucial during gameplay, and the boss fight after seven days of survival.<br><br>If the player is not dead within seven-days, he/she will enter the final boss fight, and win if the boss is defeated.</p>
+Try to collect the necessary items and make the right choices in random events! <br><br>The player has status indicators including health, hunger, thirst, and sanity, as well as an item list that includes food, water, bullets, and more.
+These will be crucial during gameplay, and also a big event after seven days of survival.
+Through all of this, you will win!<br><br>The game offers different difficulty choice, which would influence probability in random events, and the changes of player status.
+Players can also save the game for next time of playing!</p>

 ###